mify-io/mify/docs/docs/guides/extra-features/configs.md

 ## Building and testing

-Now we should check the new code.
+Now let's test our new code.
 Since we are using `envconfig`, we should specify the required env variable before the application is started.
 For doing that, just run your `counting-backend` like this:
 ```
 export INC_STEP=3; go run ./cmd/counting-backend
 ```

-Now, you can use curl to validate the result:
+Now, you can use curl to validate the result.
+Don't forget that port in your case could be [different](/docs/guides/create-service/building-and-testing):
 ```
 $ curl 'http://localhost:33767/counter/next'
 {"number":0}